decant09/learn-the-lingo-quiz/README.md

     will be met with the future implementation plans mentioned there.
 ### Bugs
 #### Known
-- On mobile touch screen when an answer option is selected it changes colour correctly to green or red depending on whether or not the answer is right or wrong.
-However, when the next question and answers are displayed, the answer container that was selected on the previous question maintains a hover effect, that is, its background is light grey instead of purple like the other three answer containers.
 - When dark mode is toggled on there is a slight regression to the default light mode when you navigate to a new page.
 - Before the page has fully loaded some HTML placeholder content can be seen.
 For example in the question field, "This is a question" is visible briefly, and "Answer" in the answer fields.
 A loading page could be a possible solution.
-- On firefox, safari, and edge, the dark mode toggle changes accordingly when clicked.
+- The dark mode toggle changes the mode accordingly when clicked.
 When a new page is loaded, if dark mode was previously selected, the new page correctly displays in dark mode.
 However, the icon displayed changes back to a sun when the moon icon should be displayed.
+This previously was working as intended but I noticed too late that it was now an issue.
 - I was not able to resolve these bugs before the submission of the project but I would like to in future.
 #### Solved
 - The quiz content was spilling over the top and bottom of the quiz container at smaller screen sizes.
 I changed the container height